• Home

 • UKB_regenie_workflow : This our workflow for running REGENIE in the UK Biobank DNA Nexus RAP.
 It is better than the ‘applet’ built into the platform.

-Tools for somatic variation analysis
+Somatic variation analysis

 • GEM : The genomic and epigenomic mutation rate estimator.